-- 3 cups all purpose flour
+- 3 cups all purpose flour, 360 grams

-- Preheat oven to 350° F.
+- PREHEAT oven to 350° F.

-- In a separate bowl combine baking powder with flour and add a little at a time to the wet ingredients.
-The dough will be very stiff.
-If it becomes too stiff for your mixer turn out the dough onto a countertop surface.
+- If the dough still looks too dry or stiff for your mixer, turn out the dough onto a countertop surface, flour surface as needed.
 Wet your hands and finish off kneading the dough by hand.